Blue Origin Federation, LLC v. United States: Background

-In December 2018, NASA announced it was seeking lunar lander proposals under the Artemis program, which is released under Appendix E of its NeXTSTEP-2 program.
+In December 2018, NASA announced that it was seeking proposals for lunar landing systems under the Artemis program, which it released under Appendix E of its NeXTSTEP-2 program.
+Project funding of $3.3 billion was requested but by the time an omnibus appropriations bill was passed in December 2020, only $850 million was available.

 Government Accountability Office

-On 26 April 2021, both Blue Origin and Dynetics filed formal protests with the US Government Accountability Office claiming that NASA had improperly evaluated aspects of the proposals.
+On 26 April 2021, Blue Origin and Dynetics both filed formal protests with the US Government Accountability Office claiming that NASA had improperly evaluated aspects of the proposals.
 On 30 April 2021, NASA suspended the Starship HLS contract and funding until such time as the GAO could issue a ruling on the protests.
 In May 2021, Sen. Cantwell, from Blue Origin's state of Washington, introduced an amendment to the "Endless Frontier Act" that directed NASA to reopen the HLS competition and select a second lander proposal, authorized spending of an additional US$10 billion.
 This funding would require a separate appropriations act.
 Sen. Sanders criticized the amendment as a "multibillion dollar Bezos bailout", as the money would likely go to Blue Origin, which was founded by Jeff Bezos.
 The act, including this amendment, was passed by the Senate on 8 June 2021.

 On 30 July 2021, the GAO rejected the protests and found that "NASA did not violate procurement law" in awarding the contract to SpaceX, who bid a much lower cost and more capable system.
 NASA made the contracted initial payment of US$300M to SpaceX the same day.

 CNBC reported on 4 August that "Jeff Bezos' space company remains on the offensive in criticizing NASA's decision to award Elon Musk's SpaceX with the sole contract to build a vehicle to land astronauts on the moon" and that the company had produced an infographic promoting Blue Origin's design over SpaceX's design while leaving out the difference in contract bid prices.

 Filing

-On 13 August 2021, Blue Origin filed a lawsuit in the US Court of Federal Claims challenging "NASA's unlawful and improper evaluation of proposals."
+On 13 August 2021, Blue Origin filed a lawsuit in the US Court of Federal Claims challenging "NASA's unlawful and improper evaluation of proposals".
 Blue Origin asked the court for an injunction to halt further spending by NASA on the existing contract with SpaceX.
 Reaction to the lawsuit was mostly negative in the space community, at NASA, and among Blue Origin employees according to space journalist Eric Berger.
 The judge dismissed the suit on 4 November 2021 and NASA was allowed to resume working with SpaceX.